 How a VPN works?

-The idea of a VPN is actually quite simple to understand.
-Suppose an organization has two networks, Network 1 and Network 2, which are physically apart from each other and we want to connect them using the VPN approach.
-In such case, we set up two firewalls, Firewall 1 and Firewall 2.
+The idea of a VPN is easy to understand.
+Assume an organization has two networks, Network 1 and Network 2, which are physically separated from each other and we need to establish a connection between with them using the VPN concept.
+In such case, we install two firewalls, Firewall 1 and Firewall 2.
 Firewalls perform the encryption and decryption.
-With this configuration in mind lets us understand how the VPN protects the traffic passing between any two hosts on the two different networks.
+Now, lets us understand how the VPN guard the traffic moving between any two hosts on the two different networks.

-For this, let us assume that host X on Network 1 wants to send a data packet to host Y on Network 2.
+For this, suppose host X on Network 1 require to send a data packet to host Y on Network 2.
 This transmission would work as follows.

 - Host X creates packets, inserts its own IP address as the source address and the IP address of host Y as the destination address.

 - The packet reaches Firewall 1.
 Firewall 1 now adds new headers to the packet.
-In these new headers, it changes the source IP address of the packet from that of host X to its own address.
-It also changes the destination IP address of the packet from that of host Y to the IP address of Firewall 2.
-It also performs the packet encryption and authentication, depending on the settings and sends the modifies packet over the Internet.
+In these recent headers, it modifies the packet’s source IP address to its own address from the host X. It also changes the destination IP address of the packet from that of host Y to the IP address of Firewall 2.
+It also carries out the packet encryption and authentication, depending on the settings and sends the modified packet over the Internet.

 - The packet reaches Firewall 2 over the Internet, via one or more routers, as usual.
-Firewall 2 discards the outer header and performs the appropriate decryption and other cryptographic function as necessary.
-This yields the original packet, as was created by host X in Step 1.
-It then takes a look at the plain text contents of the packet and realizes that the packet is meant for host Y. Therefore, it delivers the packet to host Y.
+Firewall 2 drops the outer header and performs the appropriate decryption and other cryptographic function as necessary.
+This obtains the original packet, as was constructed by host X in Step 1.
+Then it observes at the plain text contents of the packet and realizes that the packet is meant for host Y. Thus, it delivers the packet to host Y.

 Definition of Proxy